 A recent post to the OSS Security mailing list brought up a potential DoS fixed in Linux about a year ago.
 This got a decent amount of attention on Twitter, and so I decided to see if I could create a proof-of-concept for this relatively simple bug.

-I’m Nick Gregory, a computer security researcher currently in my senior at NYU Tandon School of Engineering.
-I am also vice president and sysadmin of NYU’s OSIRIS Lab where I primarily focus on low-level system emulation and exploitation.
+I’m Nick Gregory, a research scientist currently working at Capsule8.
+I used to be vice president and sysadmin of NYU’s OSIRIS Lab where I primarily focused on low-level system emulation and exploitation.

 You can find my resume here.